dgwyer/server-side-render-x/README.md

 ## Usage

-Add this file to the relevant place in your plugin (e.g. `/src/block/components`) and include in your code exactly as you would the `<ServerSideRender />` component.
+Add the `server-side-render-x.js` file to the relevant place in your plugin (e.g. `/src/block/components`) and include in your code exactly as you would for `<ServerSideRender />`.